 - Aspects of government that have always driven society and are arguably foundations of government (but aren’t branches) are Economy (here meaning the economy of physical things, including money, products, and production) and Church (America has separation of church and state, but historically “Church” acted as Judges of sorts).

 Learn more about the branches, separations, and checks and balances.

-Plato’s theory of the perfect polity (the perfect state) from his Republic, which is very similar to our model, consists of three orders: rulers (corresponding to the reasonable soul), producers (corresponding to desire), and warriors (corresponding to courage).
+Plato’s theory consists of three orders: rulers (corresponding to reason and wisdom), producers (corresponding to desire), and warriors (corresponding to courage).

 In Plato’s model rulers are thus air and water, producers earth, and warriors fire.